mohammadroohian/PashmakCore/README.md

 3. Copy the items in the `Assets` folder into the `Assets` folder of your project.

 ## Overview
+To learn more about how these components work, check out the sample scenes.
+The following are a number of practical cases.

 ### CU_ColorFader

 ![image](https://user-images.githubusercontent.com/80090999/112787349-8e68cd00-906d-11eb-8a94-6077ff5edf13.png)